joel-chalkley-od/rjc-react-native-fs/README.md

 The `link` command also works for adding the native dependency on Windows:

-`react-native link react-native-fs`
+`react-native link rjc-react-native-fs`

 ### Adding Manually in Visual Studio

 Follow the instructions in the ['Linking Libraries'](https://github.com/Microsoft/react-native-windows/blob/master/docs/LinkingLibrariesWindows.md) documentation on the react-native-windows GitHub repo.
-For the first step of adding the project to the Visual Studio solution file, the path to the project should be `../node_modules/react-native-fs/windows/RNFS/RNFS.csproj`.
+For the first step of adding the project to the Visual Studio solution file, the path to the project should be `../node_modules/rjc-react-native-fs/windows/RNFS/RNFS.csproj`.

 ## Examples